 Peer review panels will evaluate, score, and rate applications that meet basic minimum requirements.
 OVC may use internal peer reviewers, external peer reviewers, or a combination, to assess applications on technical merit using the solicitation's review criteria.
 An internal reviewer is a current DOJ employee who is well-versed or has expertise in the subject matter of this solicitation.
 An external peer reviewer is an expert in the subject matter of a given solicitation who is not a current DOJ employee.
 Peer reviewers' ratings and any resulting recommendations are advisory only, although reviewer views are considered carefully.
-Other important considerations for OVC include geographic diversity, strategic priorities, and available funding, as well as the extent to which the Budget Detail Worksheet and Budget Narrative accurately explain project costs that are reasonable, necessary, and otherwise allowable under federal law and applicable federal cost principles.
+Other important considerations for OVC include geographic diversity, strategic priorities, potential project sustainability factors such as voluntary committed cost sharing (or match), and available funding, as well as the extent to which the Budget Detail Worksheet and Budget Narrative accurately explain project costs that are reasonable, necessary, and otherwise allowable under federal law and applicable federal cost principles.
+An applicant proposing any voluntary committed cost sharing (using cash-only match) must clearly describe and properly document it in the Program Narrative, Budget Detail Worksheet, and SF-424.
+In its consideration of any such voluntary match, along with its consideration of other program policy or other factors.
+OJP will consider the significance of a proposed match contribution to the potential success of the project, how it supports overall program goals and objectives, and how the application demonstrates an applicant's commitment to sustaining the contribution and the project.